🔥

 Analysis

-02O-Red's 'Captain Phillips' scheme: 'I fed her some molly (Somali) and said look at me, I’m the captain now.'
-This punchline was heavily quoted and celebrated by fans.
+02O-Red's "I fed her some molly (Somali) and said 'look at me, I'm the captain now'" was one of his most quoted and praised bars of the battle.

 What fans loved

-• A.Ward's first-round full reverse scheme was a standout creative moment.
+• A.Ward's first-round reverse scheme was widely celebrated as a moment of elite creativity and performance.

-• High level of sportsmanship and respect shown between the battlers.
+• Many viewers appreciated the high level of sportsmanship and the clear respect between both battlers.

 Criticisms